 Always wait until your cake is completely cooled before you frost it.
 If your cake is still warm, your frosting will melt on the cake.

 This cake should keep up to 4 days in an air-tight container in your refrigerator.
-You can freeze cake slices by placing the cake slices on a cookie sheet.
-Freeze for 2 hours, then you can move the frozen slices to a freezer bag.
+You can freeze cake slices by placing the cake slices on a

 More delicious cake recipes: